Carbon-Farm-Network/Requirements-Doc/Offers.md

 (reciprocal Intent, the "price")
 - Intent.resourceQuantity (screen numeric value, unit = "one")
 - Intent.resourceConformsTo (screen)
-- Intent.inScopeOf (the network agent)
-- Intent.finished (false until no longer available is checked, then true)
+- Intent.finished (false, or maybe that is the default?)
 - Intent.action (always "transfer")
 - Intent.receiver (the offering agent)
-- ProposedIntent.publishedIn (the proposal)
+- ProposedIntent.publishedIn (the Proposal)
 - ProposedIntent.publishes (the Intent)
 - ProposedIntent.reciprocal = true